Gedimin/aws_rotate_iam_access_keys/README.md

 I use aws profile `mfa` to get aws sts token.
 Then I put sts token to AWS profile `default`

+Important!
+This script rewrites default profile in aws credentials file.
+Please make sure that you configured your AWS AccessKey in other profile (e.g. mfa)

 Get sts token.
 ```
 ./get_token_using_mfa.py